Randell

 unknown person[42] prompted Group Director Esther Kepplinger of

 the USPTO to review this new patent herself.
-Kepplinger said that
+Kepplinger said

-motion.[41]
-Kepplinger contacted another Director, Robert Spar,
+and perpetual motion.[41]
+Kepplinger contacted another Director,

-for a hydrino power plant.[37]
+including one for a hydrino power plant.[37]

 USPTO court case